ltixier2/heliumpercentagetx/README.md

 # heliumpercentagetx

-install with pip the required libraries : pandas, coingecko-api
+Install with pip the required libraries : pandas, coingecko-api

 This script permit to send automatically 40% of earned token to a dedicated wallet. change values :